Croatia–Serbia border dispute

 The Croatia–Serbia border dispute in the Bačka and Baranja area.
 The Croatian claim corresponds to the red line, while the Serbian claim corresponds to the course of the Danube.

 The border between Croatia and Serbia in the area of the Danube is disputed, an important part of their broader diplomatic relations.
+The Croatia–Serbia border was first disputed during the times of Yugoslavia.
 While Serbia claims that the thalweg of the Danube valley and the centreline of the river represent the international border between the two countries, Croatia disagrees, claiming that the international border lies along the boundaries of the cadastral municipalities located along the river—departing from the course at several points along a 140 km section.
 The cadastre-based boundary reflects the course of the Danube which existed in the 19th century, before anti-meandering and hydrotechnical engineering works altered its course.
 The area size of the territory in dispute is reported variously, up to 140 km2.

 The dispute first arose in 1947, but was left unresolved during the existence of the Socialist Federal Republic of Yugoslavia.
 After the breakup of Yugoslavia, the dispute would become a contentious issue.
 Particular prominence was given to the dispute at the time of Croatia's accession to the European Union.
 The dispute remains unresolved, and the line of control mostly corresponds to Serbia's claim.